microsoft/qsharp/katas/content/single_qubit_measurements/index.md

 The concept of a measurement is a central part of quantum mechanics, as well as quantum algorithms.
 Single-qubit measurements, as their name implies, are measurements on single qubits.
 The outcomes of a measurement in quantum mechanics are probabilistic, and in general, change the state of the qubit according to the outcome of the measurement.

-We recommend to go through the "Single-Qubit Gates" Kata before starting this one.
+We recommend you complete the "Single-Qubit Gates" Kata before starting this one.

 **This Kata covers the following topics:**